 There are a lot of different cyber threats out there, and these threats can change from day to day.
 As a result, your potential customers need a significant amount of education to understand what threats they face and what solutions they may need.

-This is especially true given that CEOs and other C-level executives are not as well versed in information security, which can impact a company’s decision to include cyber security as part of their overall preparedness plan.
-In fact, according EY’s 19th Global Information Security Survey 2016-2017, almost one-third of information security managers and IT leaders surveyed said that a lack of executive awareness and support was a significant challenge in developing an effective cybersecurity plan for preparedness.
+This is especially true given that CEOs and other C-level executives are not as well versed in information security, which can impact a company’s decision to include cybersecurity as part of their overall preparedness plan.
+In fact, according to EY’s Global Information Security Survey, less than half of CISOs were “confident in their team’s ability to talk the same language as peers,” and that CISOs struggled to get other members of the C-Suite to understand their initiatives.

-Though there is plenty of evidence pointing to the necessity of cyber security in protecting valuable data, the truth is that many businesses just don’t prioritize cyber security until it is too late.
+Though there is plenty of evidence pointing to the necessity of cybersecurity in protecting valuable data, the truth is that many businesses just don’t prioritize cybersecurity until it is too late.
 According to the same Global Information Security Survey mentioned above, about four in 10 CISOs said that cybersecurity expenses aren’t factored into new technological initiatives, with more than half realigning their cybersecurity goals because of it.

-This is a surprisingly low percentage given the increase in the number of cyber security attacks in recent years and the average cost of these breaches.
-Ultimately, this data suggests that cyber security marketers must find ways to create a sense of urgency for potential customers and emphasize the importance of acting pre-emptively.
+This is a surprisingly high percentage given the increase in the number of cybersecurity attacks in recent years and the average cost of these breaches.
+Ultimately, this data suggests that cybersecurity marketers must find ways to create a sense of urgency for potential customers and emphasize the importance of acting preemptively.

-That bring us to the big question of how cyber security companies can overcome these challenges and connect with those who need their services.
-Below, we’ve put together some of the best cyber security marketing tactics to help you drive demo sign-ups and improve overall sales through promoting education and awareness:
+That brings us to the big question of how cybersecurity companies can overcome these challenges and connect with those who need their services.
+Below, we’ve put together some of the best cybersecurity marketing tactics to help you convert curious customers and improve overall sales through promoting education and awareness:

-Content marketing can help you build credibility while addressing the major challenge of educating your prospects.
-In order for your content to be effective, it’s essential that your company provides real-world examples to demonstrate both the importance of cyber security and the effectiveness of your solutions.
+Cybersecurity content marketing can help you build credibility while addressing the major challenge of educating your prospects.
+In order for your content to be effective, it’s essential that your company provides real-world examples to demonstrate both the importance of cybersecurity and the effectiveness of your solutions.

 When it comes to content marketing, there are a number of different types of content that you can use to reach and engage your audience.
 Here are a few types of content that can help you reach customers at different points in the buyer’s journey: